Matrix Multiplication in the MPC Model: Introduction

 \subsection{MPC Model}

-In models like \textit{clique} and the \textit{low bandwidth}, the primary restriction is put on the amount of communication between the nodes, whereas the internal computation within a node (or processor) remains unbounded in terms of time and space.
-In the MPC model, local memory is the primary bottleneck.
-Consider an input problem of size $N$.
-To solve the problem in the MPC model, we have $P$ processors, each with $M$ memory.
-The input is distributed among $P$ processors.
-Therefore, we have the following natural constraints: $P \cdot M \geq N$ and $P \cdot M \geq Output-size$ in order to store the complete input and output, respectively.
+In this paper, we work with the \textit{massively parallel computation} model (MPC) \cite{Howard10}.
+Given any problem of size (input $+$ output) $m$ words, such that $m$ is too big to store on a single computer, in the MPC model, we assume that the problem is distributed over a fully connected network of computers (or processors).
 The computation proceeds in synchronous rounds.
 Processors perform computation locally, and at the end of a round, they exchange their messages.
-Because of the memory restriction, each processor is allowed to send and receive $O(M)$ amount of information in each round.
-If any processor receives more than $O(M)$ amount of information during the course of any algorithm in the MPC model, the algorithm is considered failed.
+However, unlike some other models of distributed and parallel computation, in the MPC model, we assume that each computer has a limited memory.
+In particular, we assume that each computer has $\Theta(m^{\delta})$ memory and the number of computers in the network is $\Theta(m^{1-\delta})$, where $0< \delta <1$.
+Therefore, the total memory of the system is $\Theta(m)$ sufficient to store the given problem.
+Since each computer has $\Theta(m^{\delta})$ memory, it is allowed to send and receive $O(m^{\delta})$ words in each round.
+If any processor receives more than $\Theta(m^{\delta})$ words during the course of an algorithm, the algorithm is considered failed.